grafana/agent/docs/overview.md

 # Overview

-The Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafana Cloud](https://grafana.com/products/cloud).
+Grafana Agent is an observability data collector optimized for sending metrics, log and trace data to the opinionated Grafana Observability Stack (Grafana Loki for logs, Cortex for Prometheus metrics, and Grafana Tempo for traces).

 The Agent supports collecting Prometheus metrics and Loki logs, both utilizing the same battle-tested code from the official platforms.

 ## Metrics

-Unlike Prometheus, the Grafana Cloud Agent is _just_ targeting `remote_write`, so some Prometheus features, such as querying, local storage, recording rules, and alerts aren't present. `remote_write`, service discovery, and relabeling rules are included.
+Unlike Prometheus, the Grafana Agent is _just_ targeting `remote_write`, so some Prometheus features, such as querying, local storage, recording rules, and alerts aren't present. `remote_write`, service discovery, and relabeling rules are included.

-The Grafana Cloud Agent has a concept of an "instance", each of which acts as its own mini Prometheus agent with their own `scrape_configs` section and `remote_write` rules.
+The Grafana Agent has a concept of an "instance", each of which acts as its own mini Prometheus agent with their own `scrape_configs` section and `remote_write` rules.
 More than one instance is useful when you want to have completely separated configs that write to two different locations without needing to worry about advanced metric relabeling rules.
 Multiple instances also come into play for the [Scraping Service Mode](./scraping-service.md).

-The Grafana Cloud Agent can be deployed in three modes:
+The Grafana Agent can be deployed in three modes:

 - Prometheus `remote_write` drop-in
 - [Host Filtering mode](#host-filtering)
 - [Scraping Service Mode](./scraping-service.md)

-The default deployment mode of the Grafana Cloud Agent is the _drop-in_ replacement for Prometheus `remote_write`.
+The default deployment mode of the Grafana Agent is the _drop-in_ replacement for Prometheus `remote_write`.
 The Agent will act similarly to a single-process Prometheus, doing service discovery, scraping, and remote writing.